yufanghou/yufanghou.github.io/_pages/about.md

 ## News

+- 02/2025 I will serve as a best paper award co-chair at IJCNLP-AACL 2025.

 - 01/2025 Our paper "[Grounding Fallacies Misrepresenting Scientific Publications in Evidence](https://arxiv.org/abs/2408.12812)" has been accepted at NAACL 2025 Main Conference.

 - 10/2024 I gave an invited talk "[The AI-Augmented Scientist: Building Computational Models for Effective Knowledge Synthesis and Dissemination](https://gu-clasp.github.io/events/seminars/2024-10-23/)" at CLASP (The Centre for Linguistic Theory and Studies in Probability), University of Gothenburg on October 23rd.